aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dot-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOT to EXCEL or Online App" h2="Export DOT to EXCEL via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include DOT to EXCEL conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to EXCEL.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+The DOT file format is a text-based file format used for storing graphs and diagrams.
+It is a popular format for representing graphs and diagrams, but it is not suitable for further processing.
+Therefore, it is necessary to convert DOT to a more suitable format such as HTML or EXCEL.

+<h2>How Aspose.Total helps for dot to excel conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily manipulate and convert documents.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOT to EXCEL.
+Aspose.Words for C++ can be used to export DOT to HTML, and Aspose.Cells for C++ can be used to convert HTML to EXCEL.
+Both APIs come under the Aspose.Total for C++ package, making it easy to include DOT to EXCEL conversion feature within your C++ applications.

+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It enables developers to create, edit, convert and print documents in a variety of formats, including DOT.
+It also provides a wide range of features such as document manipulation, document conversion, document comparison, document printing, and more.

+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that enables developers to create, edit, convert and print spreadsheets in a variety of formats, including HTML.
+It also provides a wide range of features such as spreadsheet manipulation, spreadsheet conversion, spreadsheet comparison, spreadsheet printing, and more.

+By using Aspose.Total for C++, developers can easily include DOT to EXCEL conversion feature within their C++ applications.
+It is a comprehensive suite of APIs that enables developers to easily manipulate and convert documents, making it easy to include DOT to EXCEL conversion feature within their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}